Medically reviewed by Drugs.com. Last updated on Jan 12, 2021.

 Dry mouth and dry eyes can lead to tooth decay, periodontal disease, poorly fitting dentures, salivary gland stones, infection of the salivary glands, oral fungal infections (thrush), mouth sores, weight loss, malnutrition, bacterial conjunctivitis (a bacterial infection of the conjunctiva), corneal damage and vision loss.

 Named after Swedish eye doctor Dr. Henrik Sjögren, this syndrome can affect people of all ages and races.
 However, 90% of all cases involve women, most commonly between the ages of 45 and 55.
-The condition affects between 2 million and 4 million people in the United States.
+The condition affects up to 4 million people in the United States.
 The cause of this disease is unknown.
 Research is ongoing, including recent discoveries that certain genes may make a person more prone to developing Sjögren's syndrome.

 About half of people with Sjögren's syndrome also have another connective-tissue disease such as rheumatoid arthritis or systemic lupus erythematosus (SLE or lupus).
 In these people, Sjögren's syndrome is referred to as a secondary condition.
 In people without another connective-tissue disease, Sjögren's syndrome is called a primary condition.